morizotter/SwiftRefresher/README.md

 $ pods --version
 ```

-To integrate TouchVisualizer into your Xcode project using CocoaPods, specify it in your `Podfile` and run `pod install`.
+To integrate SwiftRefresher into your Xcode project using CocoaPods, specify it in your `Podfile` and run `pod install`.

 ```bash
 platform :ios, '8.1'